aspleym/TMM4275-Assignment-3/README.md

 We did not implement a system that used _.prt_-files and [_NXOpen - Python_](https://docs.plm.automation.siemens.com/data_services/resources/nx/11/nx_api/custom/en_US/nxopen_python_ref/index.html).
 Instead we used a _.csv_-file to describe a maze structure, and created a _.dfa_-file that could be read in [Siemens NX](https://www.plm.automation.siemens.com/global/en/products/nx/).

-Originally we wanted to build upon [our previous task](https://github.com/aspleym/TMM4275-Assignment-2) to extend the system and finish some of our roadmap goals, but decided to show that we can use _NXOpen_ with _.prt_-files since it is one of _TMM4275_'s competence requirements.
+Originally we wanted to build upon [our previous task](https://github.com/aspleym/TMM4275-Assignment-2) to extend the system and finish some of our roadmap goals, but decided we would like to learn _NXOpen_ with _.prt_-files since it is one of _TMM4275_'s competence requirements (or learning outcomes).
 We therefor needed to remove some of our functionalities for this task, e.g. previews, some automation and Fuseki-server.

-## Sketch and diagrams
+## Sketches and diagrams

 ### UI sketches: